examachine/pisi/tests/README.md

 ## Contributions

-Most of the tests were written by *Eray Ozkural* during the development of the original 1.0 release.
+Most of the tests were written by Eray during the development of the original 1.0 release.
 Other PISI authors have also contributed tests, most notably actionsapi by Caglar, build by Baris, fetcher by Murat and the authors have well maintained the tests which were essential